-After reviewing Kern Integrated Data System (KiDS) and realizing that 47% of our students are chronically absent our educational partner groups identified the importance of the following areas when considering the development of learning goals with a focus on the whole child.
-The need for targeted services and supports was high and had been increased during school closures and distance learning.
+After reviewing Kern Integrated Data System (KiDS) and realizing that 24% of our students are chronically absent our educational partner groups identified the importance of the following areas when considering the development of learning goals with a focus on the whole child.
+The need for targeted services and supports remains high and and of great importance in our community.
 These services are critical for ensuring that students can remain fully engaged in school in terms of attendance and receiving the social, emotional, and health supports they need to focus on their academics.
 In addition, targeted academic supports are critical for ensuring that students can fully access core instruction.
 This goal aligns with the district's current efforts to implement an effective Multi-Tiered System of Supports (MTSS) across all schools.
 The goal speaks to providing effective Tier 2 and 3 supports that are specific to identified student needs.
 In order to improve student attendance and school climate, the district will provide additional staff to implement a multi-tiered system of support and an after-school athletics program.
 The metrics described below will be used to measure progress towards our goals.